 Philly Provenance in Philadelphia, subtitles itself “Old Soul Architectural Salvage.”
 Their unique inventory comes from some of the city’s most historic landmarks.
 A recent scan of the company’s website revealed pressed tin ceilings, reclaimed wood, brick, and stone, an old Horn & Hardart Retail Shop neon sign, staircases, and much more.
 They boast an in-house crew trained in the safe removal of valuable and reusable materials.
 912 Canal Street, Philadelphia.
 215.925.2002 or info@ phillyprovenance.com.

 Philadelphia Salvage Company’s salvage, refinishing and restoration operation spans 25,000 square feet at two locations, one of which serves as a reclaimed lumberyard.
 New inventory comes in every day.
-In addition to the furniture, flooring, shutters, sinks, lighting, doors, hardware, cabinets, and all manner of antique knick-knacks, the four-year-old company offers deconstruction and demolition services with a goal of zero waste, dipping and stripping of doors and trims, and more.
+Homeowners can find furniture, flooring, shutters, sinks, lighting, doors, hardware, cabinets, and all manner of antique knick-knacks that can be matched with almost any kind of interior design, from Stone Carpet to glass windows; even complementary pieces for modern, minimalist design may be found here.
+In addition, the four-year-old company offers deconstruction and demolition services with a goal of zero waste, dipping and stripping of doors and trims, and more.
 There is even a “Thirsty Thursdays” event from 4-7pm each Thursday where beer and bourbon are on the house, at the main location, 542 Carpenter Lane, in the Mount Airy section of Philadelphia.
 215.843.3074 or philadelphiasalvage.com.